lizlyon/lLyon_357_Project02/README.md

 + ID: 2377043
 + Class: CPSC 357 iOS Development

+My main.swift is located in the lLyon_357_Project02_ file.

 A simple password manager that takes in user input and reads and writes to a file.

 Sources: